Toyota Grand Highlander: Model year changes

+2025

 In 2024, for the 2025 model year, two new trims were introduced: a low-cost LE trim slotting below the XLE trim, and a Hybrid Nightshade trim with the same feature profile as the Limited trim, blacked-out elements such as 20-inch alloy rims and mirror caps, and the 2.5-liter hybrid powertrain featured on the Hybrid XLE and Limited trims.

 As standard equipment, the LE trim receives features such as 8-passenger seating with 2nd-row bench seats, a power liftgate, a 12.3-inch touchscreen infotainment system, and heated outer mirrors with blind spot monitors.
 It is available with either the 2.4-liter turbocharged engine or the 2.5-liter hybrid powertrain.

+2026

+For the 2026 model year, the Grand Highlander remained unchanged.